ArtSabintsev/Harpy/README.md

 ```

 ### Supported Devices Compatibility
-As of **v2.7.1**, this feature was removed, as Apple has stopped updating the `supportedDevices` key in the iTunes Lookup API route.
+As of **v2.7.1**, this feature was removed, as Apple  stopped updating the `supportedDevices` key in the iTunes Lookup API route.

 <del>Every new release of iOS deprecates support for one or more older device models.
 Harpy checks to make sure that a user's current device supports the new version of your app.
 If it it does, the `UIAlertView` pops up as usual.
 If it does not, no alert is shown.
 This extra check was added into Harpy after a [lengthy discussion](https://github.com/ArtSabintsev/Harpy/issues/35).
 A new helper utility, [UIDevice+SupportedDevices](https://github.com/ArtSabintsev/UIDevice-SupportedDevices), came out of this discussion and is included with Harpy.</del>

-<del>As of **v2.7.0**, this check is turned off by default, as Apple has yet to provide values for the iPhone 6 and iPhone 6+ in the supportedDevices key in the JSON response from the iTunes store.
-To turn it on, please add the following line of code before calling any of the `checkVersion` methods:</del>

 ### Important Note on App Store Submissions
 The App Store reviewer will **not** see the alert.